How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 0% (tax-free) for electronics // Goods such as laptops, headphones, smartphones, motherboards, and others are tax-free.

-0-3% for furniture //Vietnam’s furniture industry is growing significantly, and the EU is one of the biggest importers.
-Furniture goods enjoy a very low tax rate.
+0-3% for furniture.
+Vietnam’s furniture industry is experiencing significant growth, and the European Union (EU) is one of its largest importers.
+Furniture goods are subject to a very low tax rate.

 10-12% for textiles //On average, Fashion-related items such as T-shirts and sweatshirts enjoy 10% tax rates.

-Customs clearance matters when you import goods at your port, and you must ensure you prepare the right documentation.
-The supplier and forwarder must provide detailed documentation because mistakes can be costly, and EU customs can reject your goods.
+Customs clearance is crucial when importing goods at your port, and you must ensure that you prepare the correct documentation to facilitate a smooth process.
+The supplier and forwarder must provide detailed documentation, as mistakes can be costly and EU customs may reject your goods.
 Reach out to us if you want to deal with the best suppliers.

 Documentation For Importing In The EU

-To import Vietnamese goods into the EU, you must provide detailed documentation regardless of the product you’re importing.
-Most suppliers can work with freight forwarders to help you obtain those documents.
+To import Vietnamese goods into the EU, you must provide detailed documentation, regardless of the product being imported.
+Most suppliers can work with freight forwarders to assist you in obtaining those documents.
 The following documents are necessary:

 Supplier invoices.